LarsGKodehode/algorithms/README.md

-Collection of various fun, challanging or usfull algorithms
+Collection of various fun, challenging or usfull algorithms